About STErn

 Goals

-The focus is on four topics:
+The focus is on three topics:

 Background

 Food systems around the world have changed dramatically in recent decades.
-During the so-called "Green Revolution" of the 1960s, new technologies and practices proliferated - such as the use of high-yielding varieties, artificial irrigation, mineral fertilizers and pesticides.
+During the so-called "Green Revolution" of the 1960s, new technologies and practices proliferated - such as the use of high-yielding varieties, artificial irrigation, mineral fertilizers, and pesticides.
 As a result, global food production increased sharply.

 However, the high intensification also comes with serious social and environmental consequences.
 In addition, there are increasing pressures on natural resources and ecosystems from a growing world population, rising demand for agricultural products outside the food sector, changing dietary patterns towards more resource-intensive animal foods and highly processed products, and changing consumption patterns towards more resource-intensive animal foods and highly processed products.
 In this context, nutrition-related diseases are also increasing at an alarming rate.